openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-uripermissionmanager-sys.md

 grantUriPermission(uri: string, flag: wantConstant.Flags, targetBundleName: string): Promise&lt;number&gt;

-Grants the permission on a URI to an application.
+Grants the URI permission to an application.
+The permission will be revoked once the application exits.
 This API uses a promise to return the result.

 An application can grant its own URIs to another application.
 If it has the ohos.permission.PROXY_AUTHORIZATION_URI permission, it can also grant the any accessible URI of another application.
 **System API**: This is a system API and cannot be called by third-party applications.